Residential Pole Barn

 Next, it is time to prepare your building site.
 We ask for the pad to be at least 5' wider than the building on all sides (for example, a 30’x40’ garage requires a 40’x50’ pad).
 This creates the necessary room for our crew members to move around the building with ladders, lifts, and other equipment.

 Now that your site is ready, we can construct your building!
 A small garage or storage building can be built in a few days, but more complicated buildings can take weeks, or even months.
 Projects that include plumbing, electrical, insulation, and other elements usually involve multiple contractors, creating lag time between each phase of the job.
-Additionally, due to the current supply chain issues, we are sometimes forced to pause construction while we wait for material.

 Though our residential portfolio doesn’t feature any barndominiums, they deserve a special mention.
 We are able to build barndominiums, but only under special conditions.
 Below are three things to consider: